JackJack3231/V0-Auxiliary-Fan/README.md

 After some testing with PLA, the effective cooling area is only around 1/3rd of the the print-bed.
 I'm working on a new Version using a larger blower fan, however that will need some time, as I currently don't have any bigger blower fans.

+### Overhang Test
+For Comparision Pictures of the cooling Performance of the Auxilliary fan check the [Overhang Tests](OverhangTests.md) Document.
 ## Stuff to keep in mind

 ### Connecting the fan